stolostron/library-go/pkg/applier/README.md

 The file [applier](../pkg/applier) contains an number of methods allowing you to render template yamls.
 The resources are read by an Go object satisfying the [TemplateReader](./templateProcessor.go) reader.
-The reader is embedded in a templateProcessor.TemplateProcessor object The resources are sorted in order to be applied in a kubernetes environment using a templateProcessor.Client
+The reader is embedded in a applier.TemplateProcessor object The resources are sorted in order to be applied in a kubernetes environment using a applier.Client

 ## Implementing a reader